AukeHaanstra/unicorn-hexagonal/README.md

 # Unicorn Backend Web Application

-This repository contains the three-layer backend web application (unicorn-simple), refactored to hexagonal architecture.
+This repository contains the three-layer backend web application, refactored to hexagonal architecture.

 For example requests to the Web API, see LegControllerRequestsSimple.postman_collection.json